awsdocs/aws-codepipeline-user-guide/doc_source/update-change-detection.md

 You can use AWS CloudFormation to update your pipeline to use the recommended method to detect changes in your source\.

-Follow these steps to edit a pipeline that is using periodic checks to use \.
-If you want to create a pipeline, see [Continuous Delivery with AWS CodePipeline](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/continuous-delivery-codepipeline.html)\.
+Follow these steps to edit a pipeline with AWS CloudFormation that is using periodic checks\.
+If you want to create a pipeline, see [Continuous Delivery with CodePipeline](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/continuous-delivery-codepipeline.html)\.

-### Update AWS CodeCommit Pipelines for Push Events \(AWS CloudFormation Template\)<a name="update-change-detection-cfn-codecommit"></a>
+### Update Pipelines for Push Events \(CodeCommit Source\) \(AWS CloudFormation Template\)<a name="update-change-detection-cfn-codecommit"></a>

 To build an event\-driven pipeline with AWS CodeCommit, you edit the `PollForSourceChanges` parameter of your pipeline and then add the following resources to your template:
 + An Amazon CloudWatch Events rule